 It’s a fact of testing that sometimes you won’t have a conclusion.
 Experience will tell you which elements on a page will be worth testing.
-Toying with how to write a tag line or the shade of Azure blue for your call to action button is best to avoid.
+Toying with how to write a tagline or the shade of azure blue for your call to action button is best avoided.

 What are you offering your visitor?
 Why should they purchase from your site?
 Why should they fill in their contact details?
 Is the product or service strong enough?
 Can you give something useful for free?
 What are the features and benefits?
-Are these a compelling offer?
+Are these compelling offers?

 The process of testing different versions of a web page, emails or banner advertisement in order to discover which gains the best response.
-Optimisation can be trailed on smaller, significant groups before rolling out a larger campaign.
+The optimisation can be trailed on smaller, significant groups before rolling out a larger campaign.

-It’s a fun, rather unscientific way of writing and designing for Websites.
-It is worth doing as it can give an insight to how to focus on a particular page or path through the site.
+It’s a way of writing and designing for Websites.
+It is worth doing as it can give an insight into how to focus on a particular page or path through the site.
 The downside is you can generalise about customers but they are all different and then you fall into the trap of trying to please all customers.